Avdhesh-Varshney/image-de-blurring-app/Dataset/README.md

-# :zap: Face De-Blurring Application
+# :zap: Image De-Blurring Application

 Dataset is picked from Kaggle platform which contains several types of the images dataset with 2 sub-categories, like `blur` and `sharp` directories.